ongas/hs-price-tracker/price_tracker_developer_guide.md

 **Important:**
 - Any change to extraction logic, requirements, or test coverage **must** be reflected in all relevant artefacts above.
+- The `real_buywisely_product.html` fixture **must** always be updated to match the real BuyWisely product page and the exact push block format found in production HTML.
+If the product page changes, update the fixture and all related test data immediately.
+- The push block in the fixture must use the `[1, "1:{...}"]` format as found in real Next.js hydration data.
-- Always validate against the real BuyWisely product page and update fixtures and test data to match the current lowest price and seller URL.
+- Always validate against the real BuyWisely product page and update fixtures and test data to match the current lowest price, delivery, and seller URL.

 ---
 # Price Tracker Developer Guide